On the origin of globular clusters in a hierarchical Universe: Case studies: evolution of the GC mass function

 Figure~\ref{fig:ex2} corresponds to a just slightly more massive galaxy (the stellar mass at present is $\sim 3.2\times10^9\,M_{\sun}$) with a more complex merger history.
 Specifically, the galaxy considered in this case has suffered one minor merger episode at $z\sim1.5$ and two major mergers (one at $z\sim1.8$ and the second at $z\sim1.3$).
 At the redshifts shown in the top left and top right panels, there are two and four progenitors for this galaxy.
 The mass distribution of star clusters in the disk evolves rapidly because of disruption and new star formation.
 The three merger events occurring during the redshift interval shown in the bottom-left panel lead to the formation of a stellar cluster component, associated with the halo of the model galaxy, which then evolves slowly as a result of evaporation.
 At present, the mass distribution of GCs associated with the example galaxy considered shows a double peak, one at a mass slightly larger than $\sim 10^5\,{\rm M}_{\sun}$ and one at a mass $\sim 3.6\times 10^3\,{\rm M}_{\sun}$.
 The specific frequency of GCs measured for this galaxy is $\sim 235$ if we consider all stellar clusters down to $10^2\,{\rm M}_{\sun}$, and $\sim 16.5$ when we consider only stellar clusters more massive than $10^5\,{M}_{\sun}$.

 In the two example cases considered above, GCs form at early cosmic times and migrate to the halo, where they are no longer subject to rapid disruption, at $z>1-1.5$.
 Since the merger activity peaks at high redshift, most of the surviving GCs associated with model galaxies will be old.
 Figure~\ref{fig:sfh} compares the formation history of surviving GCs (solid lines, with the red line showing the formation history of GCs more massive than $10^5\,{M}_{\sun}$) with the star formation history of all model galaxies in the simulated volume considered.
 The black dashed line shows the average star formation history obtained considering all model galaxies more massive than $10^9\,{\rm M}_{\sun}$, while the orange and cyan lines correspond to galaxies more and less massive than $3.2\times 10^{10}\,{\rm M}_{\sun}$ respectively.
 All lines have been normalised to unity in the top panel to ease the comparison, while the middle and bottom panels show the actual values of the GC and star formation rate, respectively.
-The figure shows that surviving GCs correspond to the oldest stellar component formed in our model galaxies, with a formation history that peaks at redshift higher than that obtained for the most massive galaxies, and a clear trend for more massive GCs forming earlier than their less massive counterparts.
+The figure shows that surviving GCs correspond to the oldest stellar component formed in our model galaxies: the formation history of GCs peaks at lookback time $\sim 11.5$~Gyr, about one Gyr earlier than the peak of the star formation when considering all surviving galaxies (above our mass limit).
+The figure also shows a trend for more massive GCs forming earlier than their less massive counterparts.
 This is a survivor bias -- low-mass clusters are disrupted more rapidly, and any surviving low-mass GCs are therefore more likely to be young.
 In Section~\ref{sec:basicdistr}, we will analyse in more detail the age (and metallicity) distribution of GCs associated with galaxies of different stellar mass.